Avaiga/taipy-doc/docs/manuals/running_services/index.md

 By starting the Core service, all configuration will be blocked from update to prepare for job execution.
 To continue configure your application, stop the Core service by running `core.stop()`.

-!!!
-Note
+!!! note
-    On a Taipy application that uses Core API, running Core service is required to execute jobs.
+    On a Taipy application that uses the Taipy Core API, running Core service is required to execute jobs.

 ## Running `Rest` and `Core`